 Stop thinking you’ll get better pictures when you’ll buy this new piece of equipment.
 Gear is not the key: practice is.
 Think of all those great photographers who inspire you: how many pictures have they taken in their lives?
 Hundreds of thousands?
 MILLIONS?!
 This is why they are better than everybody else!
 Give them a toy camera and they will still come up with amazing images–regardless of what’s in their hands.

-The single most important element is not the camera
+The most important element is not the weight of your gear

 True.
 It would be hard to take pictures without a camera.
 But it would be harder to get anything at all without the most important element of all: your head!
 Your imagination, your eyes, your emotions, THIS is what makes great pictures!
 Have you heard the story about the cook?
 A man comes to his friend’s home and eats a delicious cake.
 He then tells him “This cake is amazing!
 You should have a great baking oven!”.
 Doesn’t this sound silly?
 Of course, we all know the baking oven has nothing to do with the taste of the cake!
 Why would it be different for photographers?